Death of Gloria Ramirez: Investigation

-This case was one of the most extensive investigations in medical history, with "medical detectives from ten local, state and federal outfits," examining dozens of potential causes behind the hysteria.
-In the end, it was suggested that the staff underwent an outbreak of a mass sociogenic illness, which could have been a result of the chemical conversion described above.
+This case was one of the most extensive investigations in medical history, with "medical detectives from ten local, state and federal outfits", examining dozens of potential causes behind the incident.
+It was suggested that the staff underwent an outbreak of a mass psychogenic illness, which could have been a result of the chemical conversion described above.

 Burial

 Two months after Ramirez died, her body was released for an independent autopsy and burial.
 The Riverside Coroner's Office hailed Livermore's DMSO conclusion as the probable cause of the hospital staff's symptoms while her family disagreed.
-Ramirez's sister, Maggie Ramirez-Garcia, spoke out in April 1994, inquiring into the ten weeks it took for the cause of death to be deemed "natural causes."
+Ramirez's sister, Maggie Ramirez-Garcia, spoke out in April 1994, inquiring into the ten weeks it took for the cause of death to be deemed "natural causes".
 Ramirez-Garcia furthered this point by arguing that her sister would not have died that night had she not gone into the hospital.

 On April 20, 1994—ten weeks after her death—Ramirez was buried at Olivewood Memorial Park in Riverside.
 Her official cause of death was labeled cardiac dysrhythmia that resulted in kidney failure, all stemming from her cervical cancer.
-During her funeral, and afterward, her family continued pinning the blame on the poor care of the hospital for Ramirez's death, and maintain that the toxic fumes that resulted in her death along with the hysteria could likely be attributed to the hospital as well.
+During her funeral, and afterward, her family and Reverend Brian Taylor continued pinning the blame on the poor care of the hospital for Ramirez's death, and maintain that the toxic fumes that resulted in her death along with the hysteria could likely be attributed to the hospital as well.